samuelgozi/firebase-auth-lite/README.md

 1. This is still work in progress and the API will change without warning until version 1.0.
 2. There is a small difference working with Federated Identity Providers.
 3. Sessions can only be persisted in localStorage (More options will be added).
-4. The code is written with modern JS and you are responsible for tranpiling it for your targets, but babelrc configuration is ready.
+4. The code is written with modern JS and you are responsible for transpiling it for your targets, but babelrc configuration is ready.
 The code also makes use of the Fetch API and local storage.
 5. Not fully tested yet(I don't have a good testing strategy yet...)

 ## Features and roadmap